 Opened to the public in 2004, well over 100,000 visitors from around the world have toured the house and nearly 60-acre property, but very few have heard of Lord Palumbo’s history with the property, and very few outside the U.K. are familiar with his lifelong career in public service of the arts, architecture, and historic preservation.
 His interests in global investment and philanthropy and in world heritage and culture have guided his personal travels and acquisitions, which he has shared with his wife, Lady Hayat Palumbo, since 1986.

 During the three decades the Palumbo’s owned and improved Farnsworth, they purchased additional farm acreage, kept horses and vintage aircraft and automobiles, and entertained many notable figures, including some of the 20th century’s best-known artists and architects.
 This fascinating chapter in the history of the Edith Farnsworth House will conclude the “Farnsworth House Founders Series” that launched in 2018 with “Mies and Bauhaus100,” and continued with “Edith Farnsworth Reconsidered.”
 These three figures: Ludwig Mies van der Rohe, Edith Farnsworth and Peter Palumbo have all shaped the modern icon that we enjoy today.

-The Edith Farnsworth House is a National Historic Landmark, and is currently held as a Historic Site by the National Trust for Historic Preservation.
-All visitors must check in at the Visitor Center.
+The Edith Farnsworth House Historic Site is a National Historic Landmark, owned and operated by the nonprofit National Trust for Historic Preservation in the U.S. All visitors must check in at the Visitor Center.
 Access to the property is only available with a ticket.
 Masks are required when indoors and when you cannot socially distance outdoors.